deepanshiruhil/textadv_game/README.md

 # textadv_game
-text based adventure game created using python, using basics learnt in year one of comp sci engineering, basic fundamentals used
+text based adventure game created using python, basic fundamentals used

 time Exploration: The player moves around a map represented in ASCII format, discovering different locations, and it features a narrative that unfolds as the player progresses.
 The story begins with the player waking up in a clinic with amnesia and being diagnosed with a mysterious illness.